 The military road to Monte Jafferau was built in 1886

-Monte Jafferau is a high mountain peak at an elevation of 2.805m (9,202ft) above the sea level, located in the Piedmont region of Italy.
+Monte Jafferau is a high mountain peak at an elevation of 2,805m (9,202ft) above sea level, located in the Piedmont region of Italy.
+It's one of the highest roads in the country.

 Can you drive to Monte Jafferau?